 Want design tips to make your event slides stand out?

-Or maybe you don’t want all the extra trouble of putting it all together and you want an event presentation template so you can get to work right away?
+Or maybe you just don’t want the extra trouble of putting it all together, and you want an event presentation template so you can get to work right away.

 Done and done.

 We not only have professional information for you on what makes a winning presentation design, but we’ve also compiled this handy information in examples of slide deck using the best practice tips we have discussed and introducing useful content for eventprofs.

 As an event planner, you often have to sell clients and stakeholders on your ideas.
 Sometimes, you need to get buy-in and top-down support for the things you want to implement, and other times, you just need to bring people up to speed quickly.

 Ideally, this article will make you feel confident in creating your own presentation templates, but we know you’re busy.
 Alternatively, you can download ours for free.

 We’ve bundled 3 ppt template packages into one free download to help you prepare for some of the most common event presentations you’ll need to make.
 These professional templates are here to take the stress and worry of template design off your plate, so you can focus on the content of your presentation.

 Have a big event proposal coming up?
 This package includes the following:

 - Sequoia style pitch deck to help you communicate your vision in your presentation

 - Keynote proposal template to let you pitch in Keynote instead of Powerpoint